Alexa for Business: What it does, how to use it

 Enrolled users can join their personal Alexa account with Alexa for Business, meaning that they will have access to the same skills that they use at home, alongside private skills developed by the business.
 Enrolled users can access and use an unlimited number of shared devices.

-There is also the cost of the Alexa hardware to take into account; on Amazon’s website, the Echo Dot 2nd generation costs $49.99; the Echo Plus 2nd generation sells for $99.99; and the Echo Plus goes for $149.99.
+There is also the cost of the Alexa hardware — the Echo Dot 2nd generation; the Echo Plus 2nd generation; and the Echo Plus

-Alexa for Business also supports Amazon’s Echo Spot ($129.99) and Echo Show ($229.99).
+Alexa for Business also supports Amazon’s Echo Spot and Echo Show.
 Both of these devices feature video screens and are aimed at individual use at a person’s desk, rather than as a shared device.

 Security concerns with virtual assistants